 Create a gift set by presenting your treats in a reusable container.
 For example, fill a reusable coffee mug with coffee beans or your trademark biscotti.

 #3 Donation in Their Name

 Listen to what your friend or family member talks about.
 What are their environmental causes and priorities?
 Make a donation in their name to a library, wildlife reserve or humanitarian charity that reflects their interests.

 Make a donation to World Wildlife Fund and get a thank you item.
 Your animal-loving friend will appreciate your donation and will love their set of Bamboo Cutlery, cute animal socks, stuffed animal, etc., you’ve included in their package,

 Our favorite charity is the Sheldrick Wildlife Trust in East Africa.
 There work with orphaned elephants, and other wildlife, is remarkable.
 Donations to this group support not only the orphanage, but also anti-poaching teams, and mobile vets to assist animals injured on the savannah.
 We have been supporters of the trust for many years and had the opportunity to visit on our last trip to Kenya.
 Read about the Sheldrick Wildlife Trust here.

 Plan an adventure together.
-This can be a weekend getaway, a fun day in the city, or a bucket list experience.
-Bonus points if the experience is local.
-Remember – to some people your town may be a travel destination.
+This can be as simple as a day in the city or as big as a bucket list experience.

 Somewhat similar to #2 above, but this gift is all about them!
 In this busy world, the gift of time is priceless.
 This can be as simple as offering to babysit, or watch their pets, so they can enjoy free time, run errands for them so they can enjoy a day with their family, or offer to drive them on their errands if they don’t have transportation.